How VoxCore works

 stream_id | Dialler handshake | Unique call identifier from the dialler |

-connected_event | URL-encoded JSON | Full handshake payload from dialler (CRM fields, call direction, etc.) |
+connected_event | URL-encoded JSON | Full handshake payload from dialler, attach, or dialout request (CRM fields, call direction, etc.) |

 X-VoxCore-Secret | .env on fleet server | Shared secret for authentication |